harmansingh0017/musicplayer/README.md

-# Music Player Web Application
+# Django and MongoDB Web Application

 This is a music player web application with admin and user features built using Python, Django, MongoDB, and Scikit-Learn.